pojibuh/JS_Project/docs/README.md

 ## Implementation Timeline

-Day 1: Research and write algorithms
+Day 1: Research and understand how to use D3 to visualize a maze

 Day 2: Make mazes based on cities